progressEdd/LAND.E/README.md

 To make the series possible, he uses [NovelAI](https://novelai.net).
 I wanted to make an app that you can run locally so that you can switch out models and not worry about updates.

 These are some experiments and prompts I made with chatgpt

+# building this project
+To run the exploration notebook, make sure to install pythoon and ollama.
+When building your environment, make sure to install the dependencies (ollama, openai, etc) from the [pyproject.toml](./pyproject.toml) file